Esakia Duals of Regular Heyting Algebras: Preliminaries

-As a consequence of the results for classes of Heyting algebras, we have that the class $\Esa$ of all Esakia spaces is intuitionistic logic and that every intermediate logic is the logic of some class of Esakia spaces.
+As a consequence of the results for classes of Heyting algebras, we have that the logic of the class $\Esa$ of all Esakia spaces is intuitionistic logic and that every intermediate logic is the logic of some class of Esakia spaces.
 Firstly, let us recall the correspondence between varieties of Heyting algebras and intermediate logics.
 Let $L$ be an intermediate logic and $Var(L)=\{H\in \HA \mid H\vDash L \}$ the corresponding variety.
 The algebraic completeness theorem for intermediate logics states that for any intermediate logic $L$, $L\vdash \phi $ if and only if $Var(L)\vDash \phi$.
 Conversely, if $\mathcal{V}$ is a variety of Heyting algebras, then the definability theorem of varieties of Heyting algebra tells us that $H\in\vari$ if and only if $H\vDash Log(\mathcal{V})$, where $ Log(\mathcal{V}) = \{ \phi\in\langInt \,|\, \mathcal{V}\vDash\phi \}$ is the logic of $\mathcal{V}$.

 Using the Esakia duality and the semantics presented above, it follows that $H\vDash \phi$ if and only if $\mathfrak{E}_H\vDash \phi$.
 We can then translate the definability theorem and the algebraic completeness to the setting of Esakia spaces.
-To this end, we firstly define the concept corresponding to a variety of Heyting algebras: we say that a class of Esakia spaces $\mathcal{E}$ is a \textit{variety of Esakia spaces} if $\mathcal{E}$ is closed under p-morphic images, disjoint unions and closed upsets (see \cite[Lem.
-3.4.11]{ 9783030120955}).
-These operations correspond through Esakia duality to the operations of subalgebras, products and homomorphic images respectively.
+To this end, we firstly define the concept corresponding to a variety of Heyting algebras: we say that a class of Esakia spaces $\mathcal{E}$ is a \textit{variety of Esakia spaces} if $\mathcal{E}$ is closed under p-morphic images, closed upsets and coproducts.
+These operations correspond through Esakia duality to the operations of subalgebras, homomorphic images and products respectively.\footnote{Finite coproducts of Esakia spaces are simply disjoint unions thereof, while infinite coproducts require additionally that one takes a suitable compactification of infinite disjoint unions, see e.g. \cite[Ex.
+5.3.11]{gehrke2023topological}.}